Pop quiz! Which one of these do home sellers find most stressful?

 If not, you’re probably okay keeping your exterior paint as-is.

-First impressions are everything, and painting a house before selling will almost always make a great impression.
+First impressions are everything, and painting a house when getting ready to sell will almost always make a great impression.

 Speaking of first impressions.